-- Default Release (dspace-<version>-release.zip) - This distribution will be adequate for most cases of running a DSpace instance.
+- Binary Release (dspace-<version>-release.zip) - This distribution will be adequate for most cases of running a DSpace instance.
 It is intended to be the quickest way to get DSpace installed and running while still allowing for customization of the themes and branding of your DSpace instance. - This method allows you to customize DSpace configurations (in dspace.cfg) or user interfaces, using basic pre-built interface "overlays".
-It downloads "precompiled" libraries for the core dspace-api, supporting servlets, taglibraries, aspects and themes for the dspace-xmlui, dspace-xmlui and other webservice/applications. - 2 This approach exposes the parts of the application that the DSpace committers would prefer to see customized.
-All other modules are downloaded from the 'Maven Central Repository' The directory structure for this release is the following: - [dspace-source] - dspace/ DSpace 'build' and configuration module - pom.xml DSpace Parent Project definition - Source Release (dspace-<version>-src-release.zip) - This method is recommended for those who wish to develop DSpace further or alter its underlying capabilities to a greater degree. - It contains all dspace code for the core dspace-api, supporting servlets, taglibraries, aspects and themes for Manakin (dspace-xmlui), and other webservice/applications. - Provides all the same capabilities as the normal release.
-The directory structure for this release is more detailed: - [dspace-source] - dspace/ DSpace 'build' and configuration module - dspace-api/ Java API source module - dspace-jspui/ JSP-UI source module - dspace-oai OAI-PMH source module - dspace-xmlui XML-UI (Manakin) source module - dspace-Ini Lightweight Network Interface source module - dspace-sword SWORD (Simple Web-serve Offering Repository Deposit) deposit service source module - dspace-test DSpace Tests (Unit and Integration Tests) - pom.xml DSpace Parent Project definition
+It downloads "precompiled" libraries for the core dspace-api, supporting servlets, taglibraries, aspects and themes for the dspace-xmlui, - dspace-xmlui and other webservice/applications. - This approach only exposes selected parts of the application for customization.
+All other modules are downloaded from the 'Maven Central Repository' The directory structure for this release is the following: - [dspace-source] - dspace DSpace 'build' and configuration module - Source Release (dspace-<version>-src-release.zip) - This method is recommended for those who wish to develop DSpace further or alter its underlying capabilities to a greater degree.
+It contains all dspace code for the core dspace-api, supporting servlets, taglibraries, aspects and themes for Manakin (dspace-xmlui), and other webservice/applications. - Provides all the same capabilities as the binary release.
+The directory structure for this release is more detailed: [dspace-source]

+- · dspace/ DSpace 'build' and configuration module

+- dspace-api/ Java API source module

+- dspace-discovery Discovery source module

+- dspace-jspui/ JSP-UI source module

+- dspace-oai OAI-PMH source module

+- dspace-xmlui XML-UI (Manakin) source module

+- dspace-Ini Lightweight Network Interface source module

+- dspace-stats Statistics source module

+- dspace-sword SWORD (Simple Web-serve Offering Repository Deposit) deposit service source module

+- dspace-swordv2 SWORDv2 source module

+- dspace-sword-client XMLUI client for SWORD

+- pom.xml DSpace Parent Project definition